x0xr00t/sl0ppy-oppg/README.md

 # Obfuscator-edit
 * added a edited version of obfuscator to the repo.
-* this sources is edited to gen larger payloads then the default source.
+* this source is edited to gen larger payloads then the default source.

 # Process
 * reads .ps1 to make obfuscated powershellcode